astral-sh/ruff/README.md

 #### [`max-args`](#max-args)

-Maximum number of arguments allowed for a function definition (see: `PLR0913`).
+Maximum number of arguments allowed for a function or method definition (see: `PLR0913`).

 **Default value**: `5`